uwplasma/JAX-in-Cell/paper.md

 ---

 # Summary
-JAX-in-Cell is a 1D3V Particle-in-Cell (PIC) code implemented entirely in JAX, providing a modern, Python-based alternative to traditional PIC frameworks.
-By using JAX’s recommended functions, such as vmap, jit, and lax, for all core operations, the code achieves efficient vectorization and GPU acceleration.
-The resulting framework enables fast, fully kinetic plasma simulations suitable for both research applications and instructional settings.
+JAX-in-Cell is a fully electromagnetic, multispecies, and relativistic 1D3V Particle-in-Cell (PIC) framework implemented entirely in JAX.
+It provides a modern, Python-based alternative to traditional PIC frameworks.
+It leverages Just-In-Time (JIT) compilation and automatic vectorization to achieve the performance of traditional compiled codes on CPUs, GPUs, and TPUs.
+The resulting framework bridges the gap between educational scripts and production codes, providing a testbed for differentiable physics and AI integration that enables end-to-end gradient-based optimization.
+The code solves the Vlasov-Maxwell system on a staggered Yee lattice with either periodic, reflective, or absorbing boundary conditions, allowing both an explicit Boris solver and an implicit Crank-Nicolson method via Picard iteration to ensure energy conservation.
+Here, we detail the numerical methods employed, validate against standard benchmarks, and compare computational times in different hardware architectures, with and without JIT compilation.

 # Statement of Need

 A plasma is a collection of free ions and electrons whose self-generated and external electromagnetic fields drive collective behavior.
-PIC simulation is a powerful tool in plasma physics, offering a fully kinetic description and enabling exploration of complex interactions in fusion devices and astrophysical plasmas[@birdsall1991plasma].
+Such behavior can be modelled using PIC simulations, which offer a fully kinetic description and enable exploration of complex interactions in modern plasma physics research, such as fusion devices, laser-plasma interactions, and astrophysical plasmas[@birdsall1991plasma].

-Our code, JAX-in-Cell, implements a 1D3V PIC framework in JAX and is built to be open-source, user-friendly, and developer-friendly, written entirely in Python in contrast to many other PIC codes implemented in legacy languages such as Fortran[@epochPic] or complex compiled architectures[@bowers2008ultrahigh].
-Utilizing JAX, the code achieves high performance through GPU acceleration, just-in-time compilation, vectorized operations, and automatic differentiation, and it is well-suited for both educational-scale demonstrations—such as reproducing Landau damping and two-stream instability—and research-scale simulations such as rapid optimization.
+However, such simulations can be computationally very expensive, often requiring hardware-specific implementations in low-level languages.
+The current landscape of high-performance production codes such as OSIRIS[@10.1007/3-540-47789-6_36], EPOCH[@Smith2021], VPIC[@10.1063/5.0146529], and WARPX[@WarpX], which are written in C++ or Fortran with MPI/CUDA backends, are highly optimized for massively parallel simulations, often with complex compilation chains, and require external adjoint implementations for optimization.
+This imposes a steep barrier to entry for new developers, making it cumbersome to test new algorithms, as well as to integrate with modern data science workflows.

-Furthermore, although the classic Boris push is simple and robust, long-term PIC simulations can experience energy drift (numerical heating).
-To mitigate this, JAX-in-Cell implements both the standard Boris algorithm[@boris1970relativistic] and an implicit, discretely energy-conserving method[@chen2011energy], providing improved energy conservation for extended simulations.
+JAX-in-Cell is able to fill this gap by implementing a 1D3V PIC framework entirely within the JAX ecosystem[@jax2018github].
+It is open-source, user-friendly, and developer-friendly, written entirely in Python.
+It addresses three specific needs not met by existing codes: 1) hardware-agnostic high performance; 2) unified explicit and implicit solvers; 3) differentiable physics and AI integration.
+This is achieved using JAX's Just-In-Time (JIT) compilation via XLA, which allows us to achieve performance parity with compiled languages on CPUs, GPUs, and TPUs.
+Therefore, researchers can prototype new algorithms in Python and immediately use them on complex situations and accelerated hardware.
+Furthermore, JAX-in-Cell is inherently differentiable due to its automatic differentiation (AD) capabilities.
+This allows for new research directions such as optimization of laser pulse shapes, parameter discovery from experimental data, or embedding PIC simulations in Physics-Informed Neural Network loops.
+Finally, both an explicit scheme using the standard Boris algorithm[@boris1970relativistic] and a fully implicit, energy-conserving scheme[@chen2011energy] are available to cross-verify results and perform long simulations with large time steps, a capability often lacking in lightweight tools.

 # Structure